About the author

 Set costumer

-It’s a surprisingly fast-paced job that requires quick-thinking and a present mind.
+It’s a surprisingly fast-paced job on a film crew positions list that requires quick-thinking and a present mind.

 Costume coordinator